pulkitcode/selenium/README.md

 https://chromedriver.chromium.org/downloads

+For Mac Users,

 unzip this file and make it global (put it in usr/local/bin)

+For Windows users,
+put the chromedriver (exe file) and the script in the same folder

 download this file, change to your username, password and reponame and run